pytorch/hub/hustvl_yolop.md

 <img width="800" alt="YOLOP Model" src="https://github.com/hustvl/YOLOP/raw/main/pictures/yolop.png">
 &nbsp;

-#### Contributions

-- We put forward an efficient multi-task network that can jointly handle three crucial tasks in autonomous driving: object detection, drivable area segmentation and lane detection to save computational costs, reduce inference time as well as improve the performance of each task.
-Our work is the first to reach real-time on embedded devices while maintaining state-of-the-art level performance on the `BDD100K `dataset.
+- YOLOP is an efficient multi-task network that can jointly handle three crucial tasks in autonomous driving: object detection, drivable area segmentation and lane detection.
+And it is also the first to reach real-time on embedded devices while maintaining state-of-the-art level performance on the `BDD100K `dataset.
-- We design the ablative experiments to verify the effectiveness of our multi-tasking scheme.
-It is proved that the three tasks can be learned jointly without tedious alternating optimization.

 #### Results